Newly promoted NCOS learn the importance of teamwork

-U.S. Army Sgt.
-Andy Tran, human resources specialist, Headquarters and Headquarters Detachment, 2nd Military Intelligence Battalion, 66th Military Intelligence Brigade (Theater), concentrates on lowering a softball during a challenge at the “Be, Know, Do” Crucible on Clay Kaserne, Wiesbaden, Hessen, DE, May 12, 2023.
-“Be, Know, Do” is the model for Army leadership.
+U.S. Army Master Sgt.
+Arlo Nelson, signal support systems specialist, Headquarters and Headquarters Company, 66th Military Intelligence Brigade (Theater), shares lessons from the Non-commissioned Officer Guide during the “Be, Know, Do” Crucible on Clay Kaserne, Wiesbaden, Hessen, DE, May 12, 2023.
+The NCO Guide utilizes the “be, know, do” aspects of leadership to help NCOs think strategically as they progress through the ranks.
 (U.S. Army photo by Sgt.
 Austin Baker)

 |Date Taken: